 I tweet regularly on issues of men, masculinities, gender, and violence, at https://twitter.com/MichaelGLFlood.
-On this page, I regularly provide the list of many of my recent tweets.
-So if you don't use Twitter or follow me on Twitter, then you can find many of my recent tweets here.
+On this page, I list many of my recent tweets.
+So if you don't use Twitter or follow me on Twitter, then you can find most of my recent tweets here.
 If Twitter ceases to exist or be functional, I may continue posting at Mastodon, at @MichaelGLFlood@mastodon.au.

 The latest XY blogs

 Also in XY...

 - Articles - Over 200 articles on a wide variety of issues, sorted by author or date